cjprybol/reproducibility-via-singularity/README.md

 # Why Singularity?
 Universities and research laboratories often conduct their work on shared HPC clusters.
 These clusters are all set up on slightly different configurations of hardware and operating system software.
-Trying to recreate an environment to re-run code exactly as it was executed on another cluster, an environment where all of the C pointers align in the same way and the Java versions sync up, is beyond the abilities, free time, and account privileges of most researchers who may want to try to reproduce your results.
-Singularity is an implementation of a "container", and an engine to run those containers, that allows researchers to isolate the environment needed to produce a result away from the resources and code that is already available.
-This means that your colleague at University X can run the analysis exactly the same way on their cluster as you are running it on your cluster at University Y, and all it requires is sharing a git repository and a container image.
+Trying to recreate an environment to re-run code exactly as it was executed on another cluster, an environment where all of the C pointers align the Java versions sync, up is beyond the abilities, free time, and account privileges of most researchers who may want to try to reproduce your results.
+Singularity is an implementation of a "container", and an engine to run those containers.
+Containers allow researchers to isolate the software environment needed to produce a result away from the configuration and operating system of the computer that the analysis will be run on.
+This means that your colleague at University X can run the analysis exactly the same way on their cluster as you are running it on your cluster at University Y, and all it requires is sharing a git repository (code) and a container image (software).

 # TL;DR

 **Hardware requirements for this example**
-  - RAM ~ 4Gb
+  - RAM ~ 4 GB
   - CPU = 1
-  - available disk space ~ 1 Gb
+  - available disk space ~ 1 GB

 Run this code on a linux-based operating system with singularity installed and in the `$PATH`
 ```bash